rongxian14/rongxian_portfolio/README.md

-# RongXian's Portfolio
+# 👋 Welcome to RongXian's Portfolio
-A highly motivated university student pursuing a degree in CS, with hands-on experience in data analysis and software development.
-Skilled in conducting sustainability research and proficient in healthcare data preprocessing using AI methodologies.
-While focusing on data analytics and AI projects, my academic and project experience also covers core CS concepts including mobile app development, databases, and software documentation — giving me the technical versatility to collaborate effectively across teams.
+Hello!
+I'm a highly motivated university student pursuing a degree in Computer Science (Bioinformatics).
+This GitHub portfolio showcases a collection of my academic and personal projects in:

+- 🧠 Data Analytics & AI
+- 📊 Business Intelligence
+- 🏥 Healthcare Data Processing
+- 💻 Web Development
+- 📱 Mobile Application Development

+With hands-on experience in both data analysis and system development, I’m passionate about applying technology to solve real-world problems.
+I have a solid foundation in Python, SQL, Power BI, and Flutter, and enjoy exploring how data and AI can be integrated into sustainable and impactful solutions.

-## 🎯 Career Objective
+# 🎯 Career Objective
 Detail-oriented and analytical Computer Science (Bioinformatics) undergraduate with strong proficiency in SQL, Python, and data visualization tools.
 Passionate about transforming complex data into actionable insights to support strategic decision-making.

-#
+# 🔍 Featured Projects